-Line 46.
+Line 48.
 Excess Paid Family Leave withholding

-Effective October 1, 2019, businesses are required to withhold Paid Family and Medical Leave (PFML) contributions from employees and certain independent contractors up to the annual income limit set by the Social Security Administration for the Social Security Program, Self-employed individuals not otherwise covered by PFML may opt to participate in the PFML program and pay PFML contributions from their net earnings from their self-employment income, subject to this same limitation.
-For the 2019 tax year, the income limit is set at \$132,900 and the maximum PFML contribution amount for most individuals is \$502.36.
-For a self-employed individual not subject to PFML withholding who opts into PFML, the maximum PFML contribution is \$996.75.
+Businesses are required to withhold Paid Family and Medical Leave (PFML) contributions from employees and individuals whose payments for services are reported on U.S. Form 1099-MISC (1099-MISC workers) up to the annual income limit set by the Social Security Administration for the Social Security Program.

+Self-employed individuals not otherwise covered by PFML may opt to participate in the PFML program and pay PFML contributions from their net earnings from their self-employment income, subject to this same limitation.
+For the 2021 tax year, the income limit is set at \$142,800 and the maximum PFML contribution amount for most individuals is \$539.78.
+For a self-employed individual not subject to PFML withholding who opts into PFML, the maximum PFML contribution is \$1,071.
 A single employer may not withhold, and a self-employed individual may not contribute, more than the maximum PFML contribution amount in a tax year.
 If a single employer withholds more than the maximum yearly PFML contribution amount, the employee should contact their employer directly regarding a refund.